 Missing Dependencies or Package Conflicts

 If the issue persists, review the error output to identify the conflicting packages.
-Uninstall them manually before retrying the upgrade.
+You can also check the download logs for more details:

 Insufficient Disk Space